microsoft/BuildXL/Documentation/Wiki/How-To-Run-BuildXL/Resource-Usage-Configuration.md

                                 Specifies maxProc in terms of a multiplier of the machine's processor count.
 The default is 1.25.

 **Note** - In WDG builds, db.exe automatically sets /maxProcMultiplier to 1.5.
-So that's the effective default if you are in wdg
+So that's the effective default if you are in WDG.

 ## Keeping computer responsive while building
 By default, BuildXL slightly oversaturates the computer as that generally yields the best build time.
 If you find your machine unresponsive while performing other tasks, the recommendation is to decrease the number to remove the oversaturation.
 So if your computer has 8 physical cores, you may want to build with /maxProc:6 in order to leave CPU cycles for other processes while building.